itpp-labs/access-addons/hidden_admin/README.rst

 Maintainers
 ------------
-This module is not maintainable since Odoo 11.0.
+This module is not maintained since Odoo 11.0.

 Known issues
 ------------